UN Biodiversity Negotiations

 WHY THE WORLD NEEDS BIODIVERSITY ACTION

 Nature is declining globally at rates unprecedented in human history, with 1 million animal and plant species currently threatened with extinction by 2030.
-Transformation change is needed to avoid emptying nature’s bank of resources, depriving future generations of the resources that they need and pushing us to irreversible tipping points, worsening the food and energy crises.
+Transformational change is needed to avoid emptying nature’s bank of resources, depriving future generations of the resources that they need and pushing us to irreversible tipping points, worsening the food and energy crises.

 Through the GBF, countries are now committed to ambition actions commensurate with the scale of this biodiversity crisis.
 The goals and targets set the trajectory for creating the transformational change needed to ensure that biodiversity loss is halted and reversed by 2030.

-3. Resource Mobilization: Special Trust Fund for biodiversity, agreement for countries to create national finance plans, development of the first phase of a Resource Mobilization strategy (2023-2024)
+3. Resource Mobilization: Special trust fund for biodiversity, agreement for countries to create national finance plans, development of the first phase of a resource mobilization strategy (2023-2024)

 6. Digital sequence information: Multilateral fund for the equitable sharing of benefits from digital sequence information on genetic resources, to be finalized at COP16 in 2024

-The final agreement reflects many of Conservation International’s policy objectives including:
+The final agreement reflects many of Conservation International’s policy objectives including::

-• “Nature Positive”: The 2030 Mission integrates the definition of Nature Positive, to “halt and reverse biodiversity loss”.
+• “Nature Positive”: The 2030 mission integrates the definition of nature positive, to “halt and reverse biodiversity loss”.

 • Nature’s Contributions to People: There are targets focused on nature-based solutions for climate (Target 8) and for air, water, food, and disaster reduction (Target 11).

-• Sufficient financing: the GBF aims to close the $700B/year funding gap, including the reform of up to $500B/yr in harmful subsidies (Target 18), mobilizing $200B/yr for biodiversity, with at least $30B/yr of that flowing from developed to developing countries by 2030 (Target 19.1), and establishing a new Trust Fund under the Global Environment Facility dedicated to financing achievement of the GBF and able to accept private sector funds.
+• Sufficient financing: The GBF aims to close the $700 billion a year funding gap, including the reform of up to $500 billion a year in harmful subsidies (Target 18), mobilizing $200 billion a year for biodiversity, with at least $30 billion a year of that flowing from developed to developing countries by 2030 (Target 19.1), and establishing a new trust fund under the Global Environment Facility dedicated to providing financing for the GBF — with the ability to accept private sector funds.

 • Pandemic prevention: Minimizing the risk of pandemic spillover is included in Target 5 of the GBF.